 Growth without maturity

 The Games industry has stagnated in many ways, but it’s grown rapidly in other ways.
 The commercialisation of a once niche hobby has now grown into the single largest entertainment industry.
-The graphic below showing that games industry revenue now dwarfs: Film, Music, NFL, NBA, MLB, NHL combined, generating an eye watering 139 Billion dollars in the US in 2018, and it’s still growing.
+The graphic below showing that games industry revenue now is larger than: Film, Music, NFL, NBA, MLB, NHL combined, generating an eye watering 139 Billion dollars in the US in 2018, and it’s still growing.

 Violence is still the key gameplay mechanic in the majority of top selling titles.
 Competitive play in games allows you to kill your virtual opponents.
 The graphics to do this is getting more real and visceral each year, and while in the past I would have argued that the concept of violence in games being directly transferable to real life violence as absolutely absurd… I think with modern fidelity we’re starting to blur the lines between real and fake.